Skip to content

 # temboard --version

-If postinst auto-configuration fails, you can still relaunch it with proper parameters.
-Call the script /usr/share/temboard/auto_configure.sh with libpq-style envvars (eg. sudo PGPORT=5433 /usr/share/temboard/auto_configure.sh).
+Call the script /usr/share/temboard/auto_configure.sh with libpq-style envvars (eg. sudo PGPORT=5433 /usr/share/temboard/auto_configure.sh) required to connect to repository.

-The postinst script creates Postgres role, database and tables, as well as self-signed SSL certificate, UNIX user, configuration file and systemd unit.
+The postinst script creates self-signed SSL certificate, UNIX user, configuration file and systemd unit, as well as Postgres role, database and tables for temBoard UI.
 A few steps are left to the administrator.

 The configuration file /etc/temboard/temboard.conf should suit most people.
 See Configuration and customize if default port or directories don’t match your local needs, or increase security by changing the certificate and the cookie secret key.